(Last Updated on : 22/01/2016)

-* The back should be kept straight but not stiff start bending forwards and reach out for the floor and rest your head on the floor.
+The back should be kept straight but not stiff start bending forwards and reach out for the floor and rest the head on the floor.

-* Place your nose closer to the knees thereafter stretch out your arms backwards to your feet.
+Place the nose closer to the knees thereafter stretch out both the arms backwards to the feet.

 Benefits of Uttana Kurmasana

-* It also helps in improvement of respiratory rate.
+Helps in the improvement of the respiratory rate.

-* It reduces the bulkiness around the abdomen.
+Even reduces down the bulkiness in and around the abdomen.